Last Updated on May 16, 2021 by

 We are familiar with far better and safer alternative solutions than a lifetime spent taking antidepressant prescription drugs.

 The Alternative to Meds Center specializes in providing the types of treatment that are designed to help a person transition to drug-free and symptom-free daily life.
 Trazodone is frequently prescribed off-label to treat insomnia, OCD, anxiety disorders, pain, bulimia, and even to mitigate the side effects of other medications.
 That is a partial list of off-label uses for trazodone.
-The drug is only FDA approved for the treatment of depression.7
+Trazodone is only FDA-approved for the treatment of depression.7

 According to a 2017 study on the effects of antidepressants for treating insomnia, the results showed that while trazodone was more effective than some other antidepressants at improving sleep, it may lead to other problems such as oversedation, REM sleep behavior disorder, and others.
 6

 As far as other drugs that may be recommended as “alternative choices,” they have just as high a risk of being ineffective and causing adverse or unwanted side effects.
 Some doctors who are not aware of better alternatives may even suggest electroconvulsive therapy.
 There are safer trazodone alternatives that do not carry such risks.2,3,4

 At Alternative to Meds Center, we aim to address each person’s unique profile and the symptoms they wish to be rid of with a customized holistic trazodone tapering and alternatives program to achieve maximum relief of symptoms, without side effects from the treatment.